 Information held by Members of the Council is also covered by FOI and therefore Members may be approached to produce their records if a specific enquiry warrants it.
-This includes notes, answering machine messages, recorded telephone conversations etc and you should seek advice from the Clerk if you have any concerns or are approached by a member of the public for this information.
+This includes notes, emails on your nominated Council email address, answering machine messages, recorded telephone conversations, tablets or computers used at Council Meetings etc and you should seek advice from the Clerk if you have any concerns or are approached by a member of the public for this information.